awootton/GoToHere/README.md

 # GoToHere.com

-This is the source code for the GoToHere.com social network profile web pages.
+This is the source code for the GoToHere.com social network.
+It runs locally on your device.
+It uses the KnotFree.net network to pass messages.

+It's completely distributed and there is no central authority.
+There's nobody to give your email to.
+No 'signup'.
+You simply install it and you run it.

+The code here can also be used to serve ANY webpage from your device (ie. laptop) with a url like: your-page-name.gotohere.com See http://alice_vociferous_mcgrath.gotohere.com/ for an example.

 ## Installation